treesirop/Simple_Pre_Market/readme.md

 # Simple_Pre_Market
 ## Description
-This is a simple pre market where users can freely buy and sell Coins without logging into the market, Administrators can create markets and users can create orders and cancel orders.
+This is a simple pre market where users can freely buy and sell Coins without logging into the market.

+Administrators can create markets and users can create orders and cancel orders.

-Users can also buy or sell Coins according to the description of the oder.
+Users can also buy or sell any types of Coin according to the description of the oder.

 ## Bash
 You can use the script.sh to depoly this project